amari-calipso/skye-lang/README.md

 You can create macros with variable parameter length using the following syntax:
 ```
 macro variableArgumentsMacro(args*) {
+    // this macro can take 0-N arguments
     // `args` will be bound to a `Slice` of whatever arguments it got passed
+}

+macro anotherVariableArgumentsMacro(args+) {
+    // this macro can take 1-N arguments
 }
 ```
 # Interfaces